infor-design/enterprise-wc/src/ids-pager/README.md

 ## Settings

-- `page-item-count` {number} number of items to paginate.
+- `page-size` {number} number of items to paginate.
-- `page-index` {number} 0-based page index.
+- `page-number` {number} 0-based page index.
 Represents what page is currently being viewed.
 - `page-size` {number} how many pages to display per-page.

 ## Themeable Parts